aldebaran/pddl-playground/README.md

 Note that this application works with PDDL (short for Planning Domain Definition Language), which is a planning language used by the International Conference on Autonomous Planning and Scheduling ([ICAPS](http://www.icaps-conference.org/)).

 ## What is it **not** for?
-This application is not meant to be a general interface for PDDL planning, but rather a *playground* for people to learn PDDL interactively.
-Please don't expect to use this application to plan inter-planetary exploration!
+This application is not meant to be a general interface for PDDL planning, but rather a *playground* for people to learn the basics of PDDL interactively.
+Please don't expect to use this application to [plan inter-planetary exploration](https://github.com/nasa/OpenSPIFe/wiki)!

 ## Requirement:
 For the planning to work, the application [Fast-Downward Android](https://gitlab.aldebaran.lan/life/fast-downward-android) must be installed on the device.